Joan Abrahamson: Boards of Directors

 She became the founding chair of the Barbara Bush Foundation for Family Literacy in 1989, then president of the Jonas Salk Foundation in 1995.
 Abrahamson was appointed by President George W. Bush to serve on the U.S. Commission of Fine Arts in Washington, D.C., on February 22, 1990 for a four-year term.
-She also serves on the boards of: the National Geographic Society, the American Architectural Foundation, the California Institute for the Arts, and UNICEF, among others.
+She also serves on the boards of: the National Geographic Society, the American Architectural Foundation, the California Institute of the Arts, and UNICEF, among others.

 She has been a consultant to many organizations, including the Harvard University Center for Urban Affairs, the Rockefeller Commission on the Arts and Education in America, the National Endowment for the Arts, the United Nations University, the Executive Office of the President, and the Salk Institute for Biological Studies.

 Education

 Abrahamson earned a B.A. from Yale in 1972, M.A. from Stanford in 1977, a doctorate in Learning Environments from Harvard and a J.D. from the Berkeley in 1980.
 She also served as a law clerk for the Supreme Court of California.
 In June 1985, Abrahamson was named a MacArthur Prize Fellow.